-Overbroad requests.
-A subpoena may also be quashed to the extent it is overbroad.
 For example, in NLRB v.
 Fuyao Glass AM., Inc., 2018 WL 1166628 (S.D.
 Ohio March 5, 2018), the court narrowed an NLRB investigative subpoena in a discriminatory discharge case that required the employer to produce the employment records for all 800 employees working in the same department.
 The court held that the subpoena was overbroad because, for purposes of the NLRB's disparate treatment theory, only those employees supervised by the alleged discriminatee's supervisor, who made the discharge decision on his own without consulting HR or other managers, were "similarly situated" to the alleged discriminatee.
-See also Willingham v.
-Ashcroft, 226 F.R.D.
-57, 61 (D.D.C.
-2005) ("Discovery in the ordinary course should be restricted to the acts of the persons claimed to have discriminated or retaliated against plaintiff.")

 A subpoena may also be quashed as overbroad to the extent the subpoena on its face requests privileged or otherwise protected information.
-See Brink's, Inc., 281 NLRB 468, 469 (1986) (granting petitions to revoke the challenged portions of the employer's subpoenas where most of the challenged portions "generally were drafted without regard for the usual standards applicable to subpoenas or discovery" set forth in the Board's Rules and FRCP 26 and 45); and In re Horn, 976 F.2d 1314, 1318-1319 (9th Cir.
+See Cherokee Marine Terminal, 287 NLRB 1080, 1097 (1988); Harvey Aluminum, 156 NLRB 1353, 1365 (1966); and J. H. Rutter Rex Mfg.
+Co. v.
+NLRB, 473 F.2d 223 (5th Cir.), cert. denied 414 U.S. 822 (1973) (quashing respondent subpoenas seeking the General Counsel's entire investigative file), and the discussion of Board agent testimony and files in § 8-440, below.
+See also In re Horn, 976 F.2d 1314, 1318-1319 (9th Cir.
 1992) (quashing a grand jury subpoena that, "on its face . . .clearly encompass[ed]" privileged information and placed an "unreasonable and undue burden upon the subpoenaed witness" to justify withholding documents "which the government [knew] in advance [were] beyond its reach").
-See also Cherokee Marine Terminal, 287 NLRB 1080, 1097 (1988); Harvey Aluminum, 156 NLRB 1353, 1365 (1966); and J. H. Rutter Rex Mfg.
-Co. v.
-NLRB, 473 F.2d 223 (5th Cir.), cert. denied 94 S.Ct.
-120 (1973) (quashing respondent subpoenas seeking the General Counsel's entire investigative file).